TRAVEL HEALTH

 MEDICATIONS

 1. Ibuprofen.
-An effective analgesic/anti-inflammatory that is generally well tolerated.
+An effective analgesic/anti-inflammatory that is well tolerated.
 I use much larger doses than most people often in the 800-1200mg range.
 Great for headaches, joint inflammation, and menstrual cramps.

 3. Decongestants.
 For those inevitable colds, use pseudoephedrine and nasal sprays like Otrivin.